-Mike Dickinson is an instructional designer at Texas State University in San Marcos, Texas.
+Mike Dickinson is an instructional designer and adjunct professor at Texas State University in San Marcos, Texas.
 He is a former instructor pilot in three Air Force jet aircraft and he has been an instructional designer and training manager for over 20 years.
-He has developed online courses in a variety of topics including compliance, safety, employment law, job-specific technical training, corporate culture, and writing.
+He has developed classroom and online courses in a variety of topics including compliance, safety, employment law, job-specific technical training, corporate culture, decision making, and writing.
 He has an M.A. degree in Instructional Technology and an MBA in Finance.

 Mike has presented at national training conferences and is a regular contributor to Learning Solutions Magazine.
 He gets his biggest charge from finding ways to clarify knowledge and processes in order to help people increase their job skills and self confidence.

 Change Conversations with Training Clients: Do—Know—Access November 11, 2013

 Managers, executives, and other clients often come to the training department with the solution to a perceived problem already in mind.
 They often have a laundry list that they believe the course should or must address.
 How can you direct the conversation to performance and not knowledge?
 Here’s a simple tool to turn things around: the Do—Know—Access triangle.

 A Quality Scorecard for Multiple-choice Tests May 15, 2013